themosis/documentation/models.md

 ### Resolve name conflicts

-If there is a name conflict at run-time, you can define a class property `alias` to change the class alias name.
+If there is a name conflict at run-time, you can define a class property `$alias` to change the class alias name.

 Here is an example using the previous `news.model.php` class.